-Mr. Chan Man Chun, MBA, aged 50, is the CEO and Executive Director.
-Mr. Chan is actively involved in the overall business operations and is responsible for the implementation of the corporate strategy of the Group.
+Mr. Chan Man Chun, MBA, aged 51, is the CEO and Executive Director.
+Mr. Chan is actively involved in the overall business operations and is responsible for the formulation and implementation of the corporate strategies of the Group.
 He graduated from The Hong Kong Polytechnic University and holds a master degree in business administration (MBA) from Brighton University.
-Mr. Chan is a spokesperson of the Environmental Light Bus Alliance and the Hong Kong Scheduled (GMB) Licensee Association.
-He is also the chairman of the Southern District Football Club, the chairman of Southern District Recreation & Sports Association and the chairman of the Joint Committee for Southern District Community Programme Against Youth Drug Abuse.
+Mr. Chan is a spokesperson of the Hong Kong Scheduled (GMB) Licensee Association.
+He is also the chairman of the Southern District Football Club and the chairman of Southern District Recreation & Sports Association.
 He joined the Group in July 1989 and was appointed as CEO on 1 April 2005.

-Ms. Wong Wai Sum, May, BBA (HRM), MA (TranspPol & Plan), MIHRM (HK), CMILT, aged 38, is the daughter of Mr. Wong Man Kit and Ms. Ng Sui Chun and the sister of Mr. Wong Ling Sun, Vincent.
+Ms. Wong Wai Sum, May, BBA (HRM), MA (TranspPol & Plan), MIHRM (HK), CMILT, aged 39, is the daughter of Mr. Wong Man Kit and Ms. Ng Sui Chun, the sister of Mr. Wong Ling Sun, Vincent and the niece of Mr. Wong Man Chiu.
 She joined the Group in September 2003.
 Ms. Wong is the human resources and deputy finance director of the Company and is responsible for the human resources and financial management of the Group.
 Prior to joining the Group, Ms. Wong worked for a leading international airline company.
 She holds a master of arts degree in transport policy and planning from The University of Hong Kong and a bachelor of business administration degree (major in human resources management) from Simon Fraser University in Canada.
 She received a certificate of international division program in Japanese language and Asian studies in Waseda University in Japan.
 She has been a chartered member of CILT in Hong Kong and an ordinary member of the Hong Kong Institute of Human Resources Management since 2005.
 She was appointed as Executive Director on 30 September 2011.